-Partnerships in Congenital Heart Disease in Africa
+Partnerships for Children with Heart Disease in Africa

 Funder: Medical Research Council Foundation (UK)

 Adult and paediatric patients who attend the UCT CHD clinics are invited to participate in and contribute to a comprehensive clinical database containing information about both themselves and their families.
 Blood or saliva samples are requested to investigate the role of inherited factors (genes) in causing CHD.
-The target enrolment is 1200 patients in the two-year period of the grant.

-The UK partner group at The UoM guides the genetic investigation of African-derived genes already shown to be important in Western populations.
+The UK partner group at the UoM guides the genetic investigation of African-derived genes already shown to be important in Western populations.
 If this foundation project shows that it is feasible to enrol and conduct genetic studies in African CHD patients, future experiments will be designed and conducted to search for particularly African genetic causes of CHD.
 Studies modelling the abnormal blood flow that occurs in CHD patients using powerful computers will also be carried out to see if patterns that are useful in predicting outcomes for patients can be identified.